GunnarLarssonSLU/rise_sdvp/Embedded/RC_Controller/pos.md

 During initiation it also sets a large number of variable to zero and terminal commands list below are initiated.

+## Typical workflow

+When operating the vehicle at different locations, each with its own base station, the system's functions in pos.c handle this scenario through reinitialization and recalibration processes.
+Here's how the key functions manage this:

+- pos_init:     Initialise:
+  -This function initializes the positioning system, setting up necessary parameters and states.
+  -Every time the function is called the system (positioning-wise) is reset.
+Data from prior executions should hence not interfer with the current one

+- pos_set_enu_ref:        Setting ENU Reference
+  - Sets a new East-North-Up (ENU) coordinate reference based on the current location.
+At each new location, this function is invoked to define the local coordinate system relative to the new base station.
+This recalibration aligns the system's positional data with the new environment.

+- pos_get_pos:    Retrieving Current position:
+  -  Provid provides accurate positional data relative to the new base station.

+Operational Workflow:

+    At Each New Location:
+        System Start: Power on the vehicle, initiating the positioning system.
+        Initialization: pos_init is called to reset and prepare the system.
+        Set ENU Reference: pos_set_enu_ref establishes the local coordinate system based on the current base station.
+        Position Retrieval: pos_get_pos can now be used to obtain accurate positional data in the context of the new location.

+By following this sequence, the system effectively manages operations across different locations and base stations, ensuring accurate and reliable positioning data for each session.

 ## Important functions

 | Function | Description | Input (description) (type) | Output (description) (type) |